Different uses for voting

 This confirms and extends the findings of John Chamberlin et al at the University of Michigan, and of Samuel Merrill III at Wilkes University.
 The key tables from those earlier studies are shown below with the authors' permissions.

-Punishing the top candidate with last-place votesMost voting rules reward opposition voters for “punishing” the leading candidate with last-place votes.
+Punishing the leading candidate with last-place votesMost voting rules reward opposition voters for “punishing” the leading candidate with last-place votes.
 That usually hurts the leader's score, which helps the opposition's favorite candidate to win.

 In contrast, punishing the leading candidate with a last-place vote cannot help the voter's first choice to win under Condorcet's rule.
 The voter already ranks his favorite as number one.
 So an insincere ballot cannot increase the number of voters who rank his favorite, B, ahead of the main rival, A.